YourePrettyGood/ParsingPipeline/README.md

 1. Minimum read length required before a read (or read pair) is omitted (default: 1 bp, but you should set this to higher, e.g. at least k if you're using kmers downstream)
 1. Minimum quality score when quality trimming (default: 0, which means quality trimming is skipped)

+Note: In general, leave the minimum quality score for trimming at it's default (i.e. 0), as quality trimming is detrimental for most purposes.
+Modern mappers and reads are much more tolerant of poor-quality regions, so retaining the information in these regions can actually be helpful.

+The only use-case where it may still be beneficial is for RNAseq data for *de novo* transcriptome assembly.

-The minimum quality score option should be used for RNAseq data as per [McManes (2014)](https://dx.doi.org/10.3389/fgene.2014.00013), and set to at least 5.
+The minimum quality score option should only really be used for RNAseq data meant for *de novo* transcriptome assembly as per [McManes (2014)](https://dx.doi.org/10.3389/fgene.2014.00013), and set to at least 5.

 The metadata file is a tab-separated file with one line per sample to be trimmed.
 For the `TRIM` jobtype, the columns are: